Hokyu0429/text_analysis/docs/index.md

 ---

-## Approaches
+## Plan for Today

-Constructing metrics for document similarity
+1. Introduction to basic tools of text analysis

+2. Live demonstration in Python (Jupyter notebook)

+3. Example applications from existing research

 ---

-## Vectorization
+## Document Vectorization

 The fundamental approach here is to turn textual data into numerical data